BennoLossin/in-place-init-proposals/README.md

-# in-place-init-proposals
+# In-Place Initialization Proposals

-Collection of in-place initialization proposals
+This repository contains a collection of problems and solutions for (pinned) in-place initialization.